 - Green onions can be a source of flavor almost all season long.
 Just snip off the larger stalks and leave the more immature ones in place.

-- Spinach and bok choy are two different kinds of greens that offer up the option of cooked or fresh greens.
+- Spinach and bok choy are two different kinds of greens (both annuals) that offer up the option of cooked or fresh greens.
 Simply cut the outer leaves as you need them.

 - Purslane is considered a weed by many, but it’s a great addition to salads.
 Just snip off branches as you need them.